Are you trying to figure out how to create a website? Today you will find out!

 Step 1: Choose the right platform for your website

 What is a Content Management System?

-A content management system (CMS) in simple terms, is a platform of sorts or a mechanism which permits you to create your content and publish it on a website.
-Let’s say that it is a coat hanger stand with the coat being your content.
+A content management system (CMS) is a platform or mechanism that permits you to create and publish your content on a website.
+Let’s say it is a coat hanger stand with the coat being your content.

 It is software that is installed on your host’s server.
-Your host provider will likely have a one click installation process to help you get your CMS installed.
-Once it is installed, you can log in to your site as the admin and add photos, text and other content.
+Your host provider will likely have a one-click installation process to help you get your CMS installed.
+Once installed, you can log in to your site as the admin and add photos, text and other content.
 You can use the content you’ve added to create blog posts and other forms of content like a product page or display a work portfolio on your website.